Chinyere-nwalie/aws-bootcamp-cruddur-2023/README.md

 - Application: Cruddur
 - Cohort: 2023-A1 ([bootcamp website](https://aws.cloudprojectbootcamp.com/))
-- Codebase: This repo was created from [this template](https://github.com/ExamProCo/aws-bootcamp-cruddur-2023)
-- In the end, I obtained the AWS Cloud Project Bootcamp Certificate (Blue Squad) with Demonstration of Good Skills as a Cloud Engineer ([certificate at LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7103450901075406848/))!
+- At the end of the Boot-camp, I obtained the AWS Cloud Project Bootcamp Certificate (Blue Squad) with a Demonstration of Good Skills as a Cloud Engineer ([My Certificate on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7103450901075406848/))!

 ## Instructions

-At the start of the boot camp, you need to create a new Github Repository from this template.
+At the start of the boot camp, you need to create a new Github Repository from [this template](https://github.com/ExamProCo/aws-bootcamp-cruddur-2023)

 Follow [this playlist](https://www.youtube.com/playlist?list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv) to watch a detailed explanation by Andrew Brown our Instructor, who organized this Boot-camp with other guest instructors.